smart-data-models/dataModel.MarineTransport/Vessel/doc/spec.md

         model: https://schema.org/Number
         type: Property
     modifiedAt:
-      description: Date and time of last modification of the entity represented by an ISO 8601 UTC format.
+      description: Date and time of last modification of the entity represented by an ISO 8601 UTC format
       format: date-time
       type: string
       x-ngsi: